Jacphi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0- Script 0-hello_world Write a script that prints “Hello, World”, followed by a new line to the standard output.
+0- Script 0-hello_world : Write a script that prints “Hello, World”, followed by a new line to the standard output.
-1- Script
+1- Script 1-confused_smiley : Write a script that displays a confused smiley "(Ôo)'.
 2- Script
 3- Script
 4- Script